Energy tokenization guide

 The Role of Blockchain and Web3 Infrastructure

 Moreover, the collaboration of blockchain in this sector allows every individual to actively participate in the energy transformation with enhanced security, transparency, and liquidity.
-Side-by-side, it creates decentralized energy grids and allows investors to take part in peer-to-peer energy trading without the need of any external authorities.
+Side-by-side, it creates decentralized energy grids and allows investors to take part in peer-to-peer energy trading without the need for any external authorities.

-Future Trends to Watch
+Key Future Trends of Energy Tokenization to Watch in 2026

 Democratized Renewable Energy Investment